 Scanning electron micrographs of the samples showed typical solid and dry fibre characteristics of electrospun fibres Figure 6(a) and Figure 6(b).
-However, it is worth noting that the fibre structure in Figure 6(b) was different compared to any typical randomly orientated electrospun fibre.
+However, it is worth noting that the fibre structure in Figure 6(b) was different compared to any typical randomly orientated electrospun fibres.
 The SEM micrograph showed only straight fibres (no curved fibres) but were orientated at random angles.
-This suggests that even without secondary electrodes, gap electrospinning still occurs across the substrate, however, the orientation of the fibres was random because of the substrate being circular.
+This suggests that even though without secondary electrodes, gap electrospinning still occurs across the substrate, however, the orientation of the fibres was random because of the substrate being circular.
 From Figure 6(c), the orientation angle of the fibres was clearly visible when using the secondary electrodes.
-Notable orientation of the fibres were denoted by the three peaks in the histogram suggesting that the majority of the fibres were aligned in approximate angles of $300^\circ$ , $0^\circ$ , and $60^\circ$ .
+Notable orientation of the fibres was observed denoted by the three peaks in the histogram suggesting that the majority of the fibres were aligned in approximate angles of 300° , 0° , and 60° .
 In contrary to the test sample, the control sample which was produced without secondary electrodes produced layers of random orientated fibres (Figure 6(d)).